Fusion or Confusion? Multimodal Complexity Is Not All You Need: Abstract

 \section{Abstract}

-Deep learning architectures for multimodal learning have increased in complexity, driven by the assumption that multimodal-specific methods improve performance.
-We challenge this assumption through a large-scale empirical study reimplementing \num{19} high-impact methods under standardized conditions, evaluating them across nine diverse datasets with up to \num{23} modalities, and testing their generalizability to new tasks beyond their original scope, including settings with missing modalities.
-We propose a \textbf{Sim}ple \textbf{Ba}seline for \textbf{M}ulti\textbf{m}odal Learning (\acs{simbamm}), a straightforward late-fusion Transformer architecture, and demonstrate that under standardized experimental conditions with rigorous hyperparameter tuning of all methods, more complex architectures do not reliably outperform \acs{simbamm}.
-Statistical analysis indicates that more complex methods perform comparably to \acs{simbamm} and frequently do not reliably outperform well-tuned unimodal baselines, especially in the small-data regime considered in many original studies.
-To support our findings, we include a case study of a recent multimodal learning method highlighting the methodological shortcomings in the literature.
-In addition, we provide a pragmatic reliability checklist to promote comparable, robust, and trustworthy future evaluations.
-In summary, we argue for a shift in focus: away from the pursuit of architectural novelty and toward methodological rigor. \footnote{The code repository is available on \href{https://github.com/TillmannRheude/simple_mml_baseline}{GitHub}. }
+Multimodal learning has become a prominent research area, with the potential of substantial performance gains by combining information across modalities.
+At the same time, model development has trended toward increasingly complex deep learning architectures, motivated by the assumption that multimodal-specific methods improve performance.
+We challenge this assumption through a large-scale empirical study by reimplementing \num{19} high-impact multimodal methods across nine diverse datasets with up to \num{23} modalities.
+Under standardized experimental conditions, including hyperparameter tuning, weight initialization, cross-validation, and statistical testing, increased multimodal complexity often yields \emph{confusion rather than effective fusion} of data modalities.
+Accordingly, complex multimodal architectures do not reliably outperform unimodal baselines and a \textbf{Sim}ple \textbf{Ba}seline for \textbf{M}ulti\textbf{m}odal Learning (\acs{simbamm}).
+Through a focused case study, we further demonstrate concrete methodological shortcomings even in top-tier multimodal learning publications, underscoring the need for standardized evaluation practices.
+In summary, we argue for a shift in focus for multimodal learning: away from the pursuit of architectural novelty and toward methodological rigor.\footnote{The code repository is uploaded to \href{https://github.com/TillmannRheude/simple_mml_baseline}{GitHub}.}